Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

-The GTU balance is maintained by the blockchain, so there is no need for us to maintain this in our contract, it just needs to produce the accept action, which is possible using the generic ``A`` by running ``A::accept()``, which you will hear more about in a moment.
+The GTU balance is maintained by the blockchain, so there is no need for us to maintain this in our contract, it just needs to produce the accept action, which is possible using the generic ``A`` by running ``A::accept()``, which you will read more about in a moment.

 .. code-block:: rust